JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q81506" title="Charles I of England">
 <param ve-entity eid="Q112110" title="emblem" aliases="emblems">
 <param ve-entity eid="Q15472169" title="patron of the arts" aliases="patron">
 By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography in Europe for representing the aesthetic qualities of sunflowers.
 Van Dyck, a Flemish artist then working for Charles I of England, surely had numerous models to study.
-Such as the images in herbals, emblems, and florilegia.[^ref16] In this self-portrait, the artist portrays his likeness wearing an opulent gold chain gifted by the king in order to identify his position as a royal portraitist and member of the court.
+Such imagery would have been known through emblems and florilegia, .[^ref16] In this self-portrait, the artist portrays his likeness wearing an opulent gold chain gifted by the king in order to identify his position as a royal portraitist and member of the court.
 He also devotes nearly a third of the composition to describing the pert head and robust foliage of a blooming golden sunflower—a floral manifestation of his loyalty to his patron.
 <param ve-image primary fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, c.
 1632 or 1633, Eaton Hall, Cheshire, England, Wikimedia Commons">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_Collaert_Rijksmuseum_RP-P-BI-5997.jpg" title="Adriaen Collaert, _Sunflower and other flowers_, from _Florilegium_, 1570-before 1618, Rijksmuseum">
 <param ve-image primary fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_Vianen_Rijksmuseum_RP-P-1908-3593.jpg" title="Jan van Vianen, _Emblemes d'Amour_ (Emblems of Love), 1686, Rijksmuseum">